 Post decannulation care

 Limb perfusion should be monitored during the post-operative period as the patients may develop limb ischaemia in ICU following this procedure.
-One hourly vascular observations for 12 hours.
-Vascular surgery team should be notified immediately if this happens.
+One hourly vascular observations are performed for 12 hours.
+Vascular surgery team should be notified immediately if limb ischaemia is suspectedthis happens.

 A patient may have been initiated on VA ECMO as a bridge to VAD or as a bridge to decision.
 Acutely deteriorating patients are preferably managed with VA ECMO initially rather than a VAD directly regardless of the chronicity of their cardiac disease.

-Patients with no prior destination who are failing to wean of VA ECMO support should have interdisciplinary discussions about their destination.
+Patients with no prior destination who are failing to wean off VAof VA ECMO support should have interdisciplinary discussions about their destination.
 Options at this point include temporary VAD configurations to allow more time, durable VAD, cardiac transplantation or palliation.

 Assessment for VAD suitability are jointly done by CAHF/CTH/ICU.
 A principle framework is listed below but is not strictly in- or exclusive.